-The following information must be provided with any drawings submitted to Calgary Parks' Capital Development for construction approval.
+The following information must be provided with any drawings submitted to Calgary Parks and Open Spaces for construction approval.
 Landscape construction drawings are to be submitted only by Registered Landscape Architects.

-Note: The title block for landscape drawing layout, as made available by Calgary Parks, accommodates the Landscape Architect's stamp and a Calgary Parks approval stamp.
-All plans are to be prepared in ink using an accepted drafting standard.
+Note: The title block for landscape drawing layout, as made available by Calgary Parks and Open Spaces, accommodates the Landscape Architect's stamp and a Calgary Parks and Open Spaces approval stamp.
+All plans are to be prepared using the Calgary CAD Standard Guidance Document.